FredBill1/oj-env/README.md

 ### 1.3.1 Install Extensions

 Press `F1` or `Ctrl+Shift+P` to open the command palette, type and select `Extensions: Show Recommended Extensions `.
 Then install the extensions shown in `WORKSPACE RECOMMENDATIONS` (which are specified in [`.vscode/extensions.json`](.vscode/extensions.json)).

 Note that the clangd executable will be prompted to be automatically installed when installing the `clangd` extension.
+If missed, you can still use `F1` or `Ctrl+Shift+P` to open the command palette, type and select `clangd: Download language server` to install it.

 ### 1.3.2 Configure Keybindings